jlrichey/mod_21_challenge/README.md

 <img src="Images/application-image.png" alt="drawing" width="800"/>

 ## Overview
-For this project I will assume the role of fintech professional developing a monetary system for a new Mars colony.
+For this project I will assume the role of a fintech professional developing a monetary system for a new Mars colony.
 The goal of the challenge is to develop a new cryptocurrency on blockchain technology named **KaseiCoin**.
 The currency will be a fungible token that is ERC-20 compliant and will be made available through crowdsale for the people moving to Mars to convert their earthly money to the new Martian KaseiCoin ("KAI").

 ## Technologies